 Responsibility for improving health literacy lies with healthcare professionals and the healthcare system.
 Take specific steps to overcome issues presented by limited health literacy by ensuring that information given to patients is accurate, accessible and actionable.
 Provide supplemental information, including visuals and simple written instructions.
 Finally, be aware of cultural differences and other barriers to communication.

-Aurora University’s online RN to BSN program helps nurses communicate with patients of all literacy levels.
+Aurora University’s online BS in Healthcare Administration degree helps nurses communicate with patients of all literacy levels.
 Graduates are equipped with the skills and knowledge to pursue advanced career opportunities.
 The program takes place in an online learning environment that allows students to complete their degree while maintaining their work and personal schedule.